 It’s been a while since I have started to put more time into gaming now that I can afford it.
 I have always been fascinated and attracted to games that have interesting storyline and with good pacing/gameplay, giving me a wholesome experience.

-One of the best of these came in the form of a simplistic game ,akin to old jrpg where it is 8-bit in graphics, but is packed with so much stories that possibly surpasses a bigger budget game.
+One of the best of these came in the form of a simplistic game, akin to old JRPG(Japanese role-playing game) where it is 8-bit in graphics, but is packed with so much stories that possibly surpasses a bigger budget game.
 Freebird Games’ To The Moon is a rare gem among current indie titles.

 (this review is written with excessive care to avoid revealing spoilers, but some minor spoilers may still appear in order to review this game fully)

 The Doctors themselves provide the comedy side to the otherwise sad tale.
-You will be able to control either Dr Watt or Dr Eva.
-Out of these two, I must say that Dr Watt is actually the funniest and unique characters in the game.
+You will be able to control either Dr. Watt or Dr. Eva.
+Out of these two, I must say that Dr. Watt is actually the funniest and unique characters in the game.
 He is a nerd that likes to comment inappropriate stuff in the wrong situation.
-There will be a section where he and Dr Eva just tries to influence Johnny through various means that left me laughing for a few minutes.
+There will be a section where he and Dr. Eva just try to influence Johnny through various means that left me laughing for a few minutes.

 There are actually more characters than these bur revealing them will just spoil the mysteries and thus I shall only say that what you see is not what it seems it is.

 Music deserves its own section entirely.
 The creator of the music in this game is really talented and each soundtrack evokes an emotion and is deeply memorable.
 They are played at the right time and cue to enhance the scene or story in a subtle yet crucial way.
 They are simplistic compared to an orchestra-like soundtrack from a big budget game, but they work particularly well in this genre.
 Simplistic but memorable, the music achieved this well.
 Till now, whenever I listen back to the soundtrack, I will be able to remember which particular moment it was introduced in the game.